Thorlabs Inc.

 Amplitude Modulator Crystal Orientation

-The electro-optic amplitude modulator (EO-AM) is a Pockels cell type modulator consisting of two matched lithium niobate crystals (see the diagram to the right) packaged in a compact housing with an RF input connector.
-Applying an electric field to the crystal induces a change in the indices of refraction (both ordinary and extraordinary) giving rise to an electric field dependent birefringence which leads to a change in the polarization state of the optical beam.
-The EO crystal acts as a variable waveplate with retardance linearly dependent on the applied electric field.
-By placing a linear polarizer at the exit, the beam intensity through the polarizer varies sinusoidally with linear change in applied voltage.
+Our EO amplitude modulators are Pockels cell-type modulators consisting of two matched lithium niobate crystals (see the diagram to the right) packaged in a compact housing with an RF input connector.
+The EO crystals act as a variable waveplate with a retardance that is dependent on the applied electric field.
+When placed between linear polarizers, the beam intensity through the system varies with the applied voltage.
+See the EO Modulator Intro tab for a detailed explanation.

 Please note that AM modulators operating in the -C4 band (400 - 600 nm) should only be used for AC modulation above a few Hz.
 MgO-doped lithium niobate can be sensitive to light in this wavelength range, displaying a slow negation to an applied DC field.
 The more intense the light, the faster the DC field is cancelled.
 Hence, in practice, a DC voltage cannot be used to bias the modulator at the desired operating point.
-Instead, an adjustable wave plate can be employed to optically bias the modulator to the desired operating point (please see the Lab Facts tab for more information on proper modulator biasing).
+Instead, an optical compensator can bias the modulator to the desired operating point (please see the EO Modulator Intro tab for more information on proper modulator biasing).

 Part Number